 Because you are refinancing the down payment, there is more opportunity to benefit from appreciation and principal paydown.
 These become the secret weapons in the BRRRR arsenal that lead to spectacular long-term wealth creation.
 That makes it a good idea to invest in neighborhoods with higher opportunities for upside.
 Usually, these neighborhoods are in the mid-stages of gentrification and not the stagnant “rental areas.”

 Another benefit of the BRRRR strategy is that it often makes sense in “B” neighborhoods.
-It might not make sense to buy a house for 150k and rent for $1,500 a month with nearly 40k down, it makes a lot more sense when you can refinance the whole down payment back out.
+It might not make sense to buy a house for 150k and rent for $1,500 a month with nearly 40k down, it makes a lot more sense when you can refinance the down payment back out.
 The great thing about doing this is that managing rental properties in these neighborhoods is usually a lot easier.
-It is usually easier to find qualified tenants.
+It is generally easier to find qualified tenants.

 What About Less Rehab?

 Though there are still benefits that can be had by buying outside the model of 70% ARV and at the 1% rule, sometimes I come across properties that would beat the 1% rule but do not require much work to get them to rent ready.
 Since the rehab would not be extensive, the forced appreciation would be minimal.

 - Sale of asset